Advertising week: Congratulations to success! What makes you particularly proud?

 Luitgard Hagl, you're just starting out at Jung von Matt Limmat.
 Does the victory have a special signal effect for you?

 Luitgard Hagl: Absolutely.
 It's great for me, of course, to know that I'll be starting out in such a great agency.
 With smart people who produce the most creative work in the country.
 But also in our new constellation and for the future, the following applies: little focus on creative points and instead always get better in the breadth of the day-to-day business.

 With Dennis Lück, you have to cope with the departure of someone who played a major role in the victories, how will you position yourself in the future?

 Annette Häcki: That's the way it is.
 Dennis and the ranking, that is of course an institution.
 But we won't change our focus in the future and continue to believe in "the Power of Many".
-In the newly launched Excellence Board, which consists of Luitgard, Carsten, Stefan Naef and myself, we implement this consistently.
-Together we take care of the creative output of the agency.
+In the newly launched Excellence Board, which consists of Luitgard, Carsten, Stefan Naef and me, we implement this consistently.
+Together, we take care of the creative output of the agency.

 Let's look further into the future.
-You anchor the philosophy of breaking down silo thinking in the new creative ecosystem.
+You anchor the philosophy of tearing down silo thinking in the new creative ecosystem.
 What can one imagine by that?